copper-leaf/ballast/docs/src/orchid/resources/wiki/modules/ballast-firebase.md

 However, it's likely that you don't actually want all Inputs sent to Firebase, especially for things like updating text, because they will spam the logs and hide the actual important steps the user had taken which led up to the error.
 Alternatively, you will probably have some inputs that contain sensitive information (passwords, API keys, PII, etc.) that also should not be set to Firebase.
-By annotating any Input with `FirebaseCrashlyticsInterceptor.Ignore`, it will not be sent in the crash logs.
+By annotating any Input with `FirebaseCrashlyticsIgnore`, it will not be sent in the crash logs.
 Each Input will be logged using its `.toString()` value, so be sure to override `.toString()` for any inputs you do want tracked to remove any sensitive info from them.

 In addition to logs, the `FirebaseCrashlyticsInterceptor` will also record any exceptions that are thrown but do not crash the app as a [non-fatal exception][3]